6611 Orion Dr., #106

-Thai Star is a small cozy restaurant with a relaxed feeling and typical Thai paintings and carvings giving it an Asian feeling.
-For many years it was located in Bonita Springs, but moved not long ago to Fort Myers.
+Thai Star is a small cozy restaurant with a relaxed feeling and typical Thai paintings and carvings giving it an Asian flair.
+For many years it was located in Bonita Springs, but moved several few years ago to Fort Myers.

 It is a great place for lunch or dinner.
 Bill Vilaysack is the owner and host, and is assisted by his wife, Vong, who spends most of her time in the kitchen personally preparing delicious entrees.

 Bill is originally from Laos, and has spent a lot of time learning his trade in the United States.

 For many years, beginning in 1981, he worked in

 the catering group at South Seas Plantation on Captiva Island.
 He met Vong on a trip to Thailand in 1992 and they soon got married.

 Many of the herbs and fruits used in their meals are grown by Bill and his wife at home: basil, lemon grass, galangal, kafir limes and mangoes.

 In addition to her cooking Vong also enjoys shopping, especially shopping for fresh produce at local farmers markets.